Report a Code Violation (Unincorporated Lee County)

 • Signs in the public right of way

-• Zoning violations or unpermitted uses
+• Zoning violations and unpermitted uses

 • General building maintenance and unsafe structures